Skip to main content

 I know many were willing New Order's 'Everything's Gone Green' to nudge out Odyssey's 'Going Back to My Roots' but alas it wasn't to be.
 It was mighty close though.

 Poll three caused the most headaches especially for fans of The Human League.
 Soft Cell's 'Tainted Love' gave The Jam's 'Funeral Pyre' a run for its money.
 This is almost unheard of in one of my polls!
-It has been said before that even if my polls were for songs from the 1950s The Jam would still win it.
+It has been said before that even if my polls were for songs from the 1950s The Jam would still win.

 Poll four was another nail-biter with Phil Collins and The Associates riding neck and neck all the way through.